-- To understand different types of correlation - To learn the basic concept and applications of correlation coefficient and rank correlation coefficient - To identify and practice the difference between correlation and regression analysis
+- To understand different types of correlation - To learn the basic concept of correlation coefficient - To learn the applications of correlation coefficient - To learn the applications of rank correlation coefficient - To identify and practice the difference between correlation and regression analysis

-Probability distribution: Discrete distributions - Binomial, Poisson distributions; moments,mode , moment generating functions,characteristic functions,probability generatingfunctions.
+Probability distribution: Discrete distributions - Binomial, Poisson distributions; moments,mode, moment generating functions,characteristic functions,probability generating functions.

-Continuous distributions-Normal distributions; moments, median, , mode , moment generating functions , Area property, Fitting of the distribution, Exponential and beta distributions (Chapter and their properties and applications.
+Continuous distributions-Normal distributions; moments,median, ,mode , moment generating functions , Area property, Fitting of the distribution,Exponential and beta distributions (Chapter and their properties and applications.
 (Chapter 8,9 of text book 1)